 - Dutch-angle/tilt shot: This is where the camera is tilted to the side.

 - Cut-in shot: This type of shot cuts into the action on the screen to offer a different view of something happening in this main scene.

-- Cutaway shot: As shot that cuts away from the main action on the screen, it’s used to focus on secondary action and add more information for greater understanding for the audience.
+- Cutaway shot: As a shot that cuts away from the main action on the screen, it’s used to focus on secondary action and add more information for greater understanding for the audience.

 - Master shot: A long shot that captures most or all of the action happening in a scene.

 - Deep focus: A shot that keeps everything on the screen in sharp focus, including the foreground, background, and middle ground.

 - Locked-down shot: With this shot, the camera is fixed in one position and the action continues off-screen.

 - Library shot: Pre-existing film of a location that’s pulled from a library.

 - Matte shot: A shot that incorporates action in the foreground with a background that is created on a computer.

 - Money shot: An expensive shot that is designed to startle or wow the audience.